micromata/Baumeister/README.md

 ### Including static files from dependencies

 Sometimes you need to copy static files from an npm package to your project.
-This may be fonts or JavaScript files you need to include via a seperate `<script>` tag.
+This may be fonts or JavaScript files you need to include via a separate `<script>` tag.
 To handle that you just have to include the files in the `includeStaticFiles` section of your `package.json`.
 Please note that glob pattern matching is supported over here.

 ```